 HCA special consent clauses (in development)

-Consent filter (in development) - Self-assessment tool for existing consent forms/consent forms used to collect legacy samples/data
+Consent filter - HCA Retrospective Assessment Filter, Self-assessment tool for existing consent forms/consent forms used to collect legacy samples/data.

 How to contact us:

 You can submit queries by writing to: firstname.lastname@example.org

 We also welcome feedback and suggestions on the ethics toolkit.

 The HCA Ethics helpdesk provides a centralized contact point for queries related to ethical aspects of the HCA project.
 Members of the HCA community can submit questions and ask for certain topics to be brought to the attention of the HCA Ethics Working Group.